kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 ### 1.1 Binding Agreement

-These Terms of Use ("Terms") constitute a legally binding agreement between you ("User," "you," or "your") and Brio, Inc. ("Brio," "we," "us," or "our") governing your access to and use of the Brio mobile application and related services (collectively, the "Services").
+These Terms of Use ("Terms") constitute a legally binding agreement between you ("User," "you," or "your") and BOOMO, Inc. ("BOOMO," "we," "us," or "our") governing your access to and use of the BOOMO mobile application and related services (collectively, the "Services").

-**BY DOWNLOADING, INSTALLING, OR USING BRIO, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS.**
+**BY DOWNLOADING, INSTALLING, OR USING BOOMO, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS.**

 ### 1.2 Age Requirement

-You must be **at least 16 years old** to use Brio.
+You must be **at least 16 years old** to use BOOMO.
 By using the Services, you represent and warrant that:
 - You are 16 years of age or older
 - You have the legal capacity to enter into these Terms
 - All information you provide is accurate and truthful